Some links in this post may be affiliate links

 Repot Begonia lucerna at the beginning of the growing period only if the plant has become root-bound or is too large for the pot.
 It prefers to be slightly pot-bound.

 Use a pot 1 size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
-Do not repot a flowering plant as the shock of repotting will cut short the flowering period.
+Do not repot a blooming plant as the shock of repotting will cut short the flowering period.
 Check out these self watering pots available on Amazon.

 Pruning Begonia lucerna is easy.
 Remove the dead flowers, yellow and dead leaves to keep the plant neat and discourage pest infestations.
 Do not pinch the growing buds.